AllianceSoftware/django-csvpermissions/README.md

 # The horizontal column alignment is just for readability:
 #  leading/trailing spaces will be stripped from each cell

-Publisher, library,       add,               yes,       yes, Publisher, library,       view,              no,        all, Publisher, library,       change,            no,        all, Publisher, library,       delete,            no,        all,
+Publisher, library,       add,               yes,       yes,   no,        no Publisher, library,       view,              no,        all,   no,        no Publisher, library,       change,            no,        all,   no,        no Publisher, library,       delete,            no,        all,   no,        no

-Book,      library,       add,               yes,       yes,   yes, Book,      library,       view,              no,        all,   all, Book,      library,       change,            no,        all,   all, Book,      library,       delete,            no,        all,   all,
+Book,      library,       add,               yes,       yes,   yes,       no Book,      library,       view,              no,        all,   all,       no Book,      library,       change,            no,        all,   all,       no Book,      library,       delete,            no,        all,   all,       no

-Loan,      library,       add,               yes,       yes,   yes,       yes, Loan,      library,       view,              no,        all,   all, Loan,      library,       change,            no,        all,   all, Loan,      library,       delete,            no,        all,   all,
+Loan,      library,       add,               yes,       yes,   yes,       yes Loan,      library,       view,              no,        all,   all,       no Loan,      library,       change,            no,        all,   all,       no Loan,      library,       delete,            no,        all,   all,       no

-# The model column can be blank:
+# The model column can be blank.
+Note that the customer column here is also
+# empty; see below for the difference between this and "no"

 ,          library,       report_outstanding,yes,      yes,   yes,
 ,          library,       report_popularity, yes,      yes,   yes,